pranaybinju/maps_blog/blogs/2019/setup-react-native-web-with-typescript-and-webpack/README.md

 ### **Step 3 -> Deploy web app**

-Add following script command to package.json and to create a deployable dist source
+Add the following script command to `package.json` and to create a deployable `dist` source.

 ```
 "build:web": "cd web && webpack"